 The steel-cut oats I bought are imported from Ireland under the company name “John McCann.”
 The arty label — if it’s not just a fake marketing ploy — features a “Certificate of Award” for the product from the 1876 International Exhibition in Philadelphia.
 That was America’s first World’s Fair, held for the 100th anniversary of U.S. independence.

-Many people know about the Chicago World’s Fair in 1893 (technically the World Columbian Exhibition), thanks to books like Erik Larson’s The Devil in the White City.
+Many people know about the Chicago World’s Fair in 1893 (technically the World Colombian Exhibition), thanks to books like Erik Larson’s The Devil in the White City.
 Eliza was at that event too.
 But the Centennial Exhibition in 1876 was the first big event of its kind in the United States, and most Americans had never seen anything like it.
 During the six-month run, from May to November 1876, it drew about 9 million visitors.
 The admission fee was 50 cents.

 The official name of the fair was the International Exhibition of Arts, Manufactures, and Products of the Soil and Mine.
 It sprawled across 256 acres in Philadelphia’s Fairmont Park, along the Schuylkill River.
 Three dozen foreign countries sent exhibits, as did many states, companies, and government agencies.
 About 30,000 businesses were represented.
 Including John McCann from Ireland, producer of Steel Cut Oat Meal.